workgroupengineering/Documentation/tutorials/music-store-app/searching-for-albums.md

 The `WhenAnyValue` method is provided thanks to Reactive UI and it takes a lambda expression of the property we want to `Observe`.
 By selecting the `SearchText` property we will fire an event when ever the user types.

-the `Where` Linq expression filters out any queries that dont contain valid words.

-since users can type quite quickly it is not a good idea to try and run a search on every keypress.
+Since users can type quite quickly it is not a good idea to try and run a search on every keypress.
 This is where the `Throttle` call comes in. `Throttle` is built into .NET and it takes a `TimeSpan` in this case 400 milliseconds.

 This means we will only see a value if the user has stopped typing for 400 milliseconds or longer.